swanky-rt/Student-Navigator/final_project/HOW_TO_RUN.md

 - Context classifier (`MLP/context_agent_mlp.pth`)
 - `spacy` and `en_core_web_sm` model

-**Note**: The baseline requires significant GPU memory.
-If you don't have GPU, consider using a smaller model or modify the baseline script for CPU usage.
+**Note**:
+- The comparison script automatically tries the MLX baseline first (works on Apple Silicon without a discrete GPU).
+- If `mlx` is missing you will see “Baseline skipped – not available”; install it with the command above.
+- Use `--use-gpu` to force the GPU baseline if you have CUDA and `bitsandbytes` installed.

 ---